 - 1. Functional Classification Change List - 2.
 Approved Federal Highway Administration CRS Map - 3.
-Proposed General Plan Text Amendment: TE 3.3 TE 3.6 (w/ changes shown in strike-through/underline text) - 4.
-Draft Planning Commission Resolution 18-: "A Resolution of the Planning Commission of the City of Goleta, California, Recommending to the City Council approval of a General Plan Amendment to amend the City's Transportation Element, Figure 7-2: Functional Street Classification and Key Intersections Map and to amend related Transportation Element policies in Policy TE 3: Streets and Highways Plan and Standards and to Determine that the General Plan Amendment is Exempt from CEQA, Pursuant to CEQA Section 15061(b)(3)"
+Proposed General Plan Text Amendment: TE 3.3 TE 3.6 (changes are shown in strike-through/underline text) - 4.
+Draft City Council Resolution 19-: "A Resolution of the City Council of the City of Goleta, California for the Approval of a General Plan Amendment to amend the City's Transportation Element, Figure 7-2: Functional Street Classification and Key Intersections Map and to amend related Transportation Element Policies in Policy TE 3: Streets and Highways Plan and Standards"